Now Reading

 4. Make a list of words to look up later // Same rules apply as above.

-5. Create an account on a language learning platform you’ve been meaning to use. // It can be iTalki, HelloTalk, LingQ, Lang-8, the Innovative Languages courses, Lingoda, Baselang, Rhinospike, you name it…
+5. Create an account on a language learning platform you’ve been meaning to use. // It can be iTalki, HelloTalk, LingQ, Journaly, the Innovative Languages courses, Lingoda, Baselang, Rhinospike, you name it… No need to take any further action yet, just get started and make a commitment by signing up.

 6. Send a message to a potential language exchange partner